BitcoinDesign/Guide/guide/glossary/coin-selection.md

 Spending the maximum number of inputs to merge coins as a single change output for future use.
 This strategy can optimise for speed as the transaction size (and therefore cost) is increased.
 However, merging coins can also lead to a loss of privacy as coins, their addresses, balances, and historical transaction data are intertwined.

-Below are algoorithms that optimize for privacy
+Below are algorithms that optimize for privacy

 #### Target Sized Change